AudioCommons/audiocommons.github.io/README.md

 ---
 layout: post
 title:  "Title of the post"
-#author: Author Name # -> optional, remove the '#' character at the beggining of the line if you want to include the author name
+#author: Author Name # -> optional, remove the '#' character at the begginning of the line if you want to include the author name
 ---

 Here it goes the post body using markdown syntax.